mjnrock/dms/client/src/lib/@relay/Relay.md

 ## MessageCollection [^](#relay)

-The **MessageCollection** is a `Registry` of `Messages`.
+The **MessageCollection** is a registry of `Messages`.
 As such, it maintains an ordered record of inserted messages that can be iterated over or retrieved.
 It is used under the hood by `Channel` to maintain a historical record of sent messages.

 #### Example
 	const messageCollection = new MessageCollection([